 Heat pumps provide both heating and cooling, eliminating the need for separate systems.
 This versatility makes them ideal for maintaining comfortable indoor temperatures throughout the year.
 Heat pumps can improve indoor air quality by dehumidifying the air and filtering out dust and allergens.

-The use of technology such as heat pumps alongside other renewable energy systems, could help to meet a just transition and alleviate fuel poverty, which effects 31% of households in Scotland currently as we move to Net Zero by 2045.
+The use of technology such as heat pumps alongside other renewable energy systems, could help to meet a just transition and alleviate fuel poverty, which affects 31% of households in Scotland currently as we move to Net Zero by 2045.